-To overcome the claim that the country was populated and that the creation of a Jewish national home in it would infringe on the rights of the local population, Zionist leaders argued that the local residents did not enjoy political independence and were not a distinct people; that they would not be dispossessed; that they would enjoy the fruits of the progress and growth the Jewish settlement would bring; and that their civil and political rights would be secured.(18) Some among the leaders understood and expected the vehement objection of the local Arab population, but they reasoned that the combination of the Jews' urgent need and their historic ties to the land justified the movement, and that the combination of this moral force with an "iron wall" of determination might lead the Arabs to accept life as equal citizens in the Jewish state, or to a willingness to exercise their own self-determination in other territories of the region.(19)
+To overcome the claim that the country was populated and that the creation of a Jewish national home in it would infringe on the rights of the local population, Zionist leaders argued that the local residents did not enjoy political independence and were not a distinct people; that they would not be dispossessed; that they would enjoy the fruits of the progress and growth the Jewish settlement would bring; and that their civil and political rights would be secured.
+Some among the leaders understood and expected the vehement objection of the local Arab population, but they reasoned that the combination of the Jews' urgent need and their historic ties to the land justified the movement, and that the combination of this moral force with an "iron wall" of determination might lead the Arabs to accept life as equal citizens in the Jewish state, or to a willingness to exercise their own self-determination in other territories of the region.

-This combination of ideas indeed contributed (together with imperialistic interests) to the Balfour Declaration of 1917 and to the British Mandate over Palestine, which was designed to facilitate the creation of a Jewish national home in Palestine while securing the rights, personal and cultural, of non-Jewish communities.(20)

-Zionism was indeed unique in that it sought self-determination for Jews in a country where only a very small number of Jews lived.
-The logic and justification for the principle of self-determination was that of liberating people sitting on their land from the yoke of foreign rule.
+This combination of ideas indeed contributed (together with imperialistic interests) to the Balfour Declaration of 1917 and to the British Mandate over Palestine, which was designed to facilitate the creation of a Jewish national home in Palestine while securing the rights, personal and cultural, of non-Jewish communities.20 was that of liberating people sitting on their land from the yoke of foreign rule.
 If all Jews had had in 1947 were the biblical promise and the historical-cultural ties, Israel would not have been founded despite the Holocaust.
 Zionism was successful because it created a critical mass of Jews in Palestine, who exhibited incredible powers of political, social, economic, and cultural energy and development.
 This achievement was based on the vigor, determination, and dedication of the Zionists, which were in fact built on their strong belief in the justice of their cause and the deep connection between Jews and the Land of Israel.
 The fact that the local Arab population was not well organized and did not have political control over their country was a great help.